Family wishes 13th Warrior well

 [Source: Sireli Maqala's Instagram]

-The family of Fiji’s 13th player, Sireli Maqala has sent an emotional and encouraging message to the young man in Japan.
+The family of Fiji’s 13th player, Sireli Maqa have sent an emotional and encouraging message to the young man in Japan.

 Many fans thought Maqala would not play at the Olympics because he was named as the 13th player, however, thanks to a policy change surrounding squad regulations made earlier this month by the International Olympic Committee, ensured that every player will be available for selection which means, Maqala was not going to be called an injury replacement.